Charlotte metropolitan area: Entertainment

-The PNC Music Pavilion is located in the University City area of Charlotte.
+The Truliant Amphitheater is located in the University City area of Charlotte.
 The performing arts amphitheatre has hosted many popular music concerts.

 The U.S. National Whitewater Center (USNWC) is the world's premier outdoor recreation and environmental education center.
 Alongside mountain-biking and running trails, a climbing center, and challenge course, the park's unique feature is a multiple-channel, customized whitewater river for rafting and canoe/kayak enthusiasts of all abilities.
 The USNWC is only 10 minutes from downtown Charlotte and provides roughly 400 acre of woodlands along the scenic Catawba River.
 Olympic-caliber athletes, weekend warriors and casual observers share this world-class sports and training center.
 Inspired by the successful Penrith Whitewater Stadium built for the 2000 Olympics and the stadium built for the 2004 Athens Games, the USNWC is the world's largest multi-channel recirculating whitewater river.
 The USOC has designated the USNWC an official Olympic Training Site.

 Shopping

 SouthPark Mall is one of the Southern United States' most upscale malls, including stores such as Louis Vuitton, Tiffany & Co., Burberry, Hermès, Neiman Marcus, and American Girl.
 SouthPark mall is also the largest mall in the Carolinas and one of the most-profitable malls in the United States.

 Other large regional-scale Shopping malls include Northlake Mall, Carolina Place Mall, Concord Mills, Charlotte Premium Outlets, Phillips Place (across from SouthPark), RiverGate, Westfield Eastridge, Rock Hill Galleria, Carolina Mall, Monroe Crossing Mall, Signal Hill Mall, and Valley Hills Mall.

 Concord Mills is unique in that it does not feature the typical anchor stores found at other malls; it focuses more on attracting outlet store tenants.
-The mall is visited by over 15 million annually.
+The mall is visited by over 15 million people annually.

 Alongside enclosed malls and strip centers are several other shopping districts.
 Several downtowns can claim an abundance of shopping options, along with restaurants and other entertainment, and a few other specific districts have emerged: Central Avenue, especially in the Plaza-Midwood area; the NoDa area of North Charlotte; and the Arboretum in southeast Charlotte (geographically, south), to offer a handful of examples.
 Several of these areas are at the center of the area's growing immigrant business communities.